iansampson/dissertation/Backlog.md

 - [ ] Remove Davenport from biblio if deemed unnecessary (as the container-author field doesn’t appear correctly.)
+- [ ] Add page number to inline Calvino quote re: Carlo Levi (“tangled”).
+(Difficult to do without the Italian, and the block quote gives a page number, which is probably the same.)

 ### Won’t
+- [ ] Add line numbers to poetry citations after block quotes (e.g. with Bervin and Shakespeare on p.
+145).
 - [ ] Find whatever you meant by Magné, “Tentative” (re: food in Perec)
 - [ ] Consider altering summary of Bartlebooth on 145 (or your earlier summary).
       Repetitive.